caiosabarros/merkle-airdrop/README.md

 Comments were added in the test.js file in case the airdrop stops at some time.
 Duplicates accounts were already removed, so everything should run smoothly.

+Do the airdrop in two parts:
+1. Mint 33 times for the WallBee Official Wallet Address.
+2. Stop the process, comment the test: `claims the airdrop to WallBee address 33 times` and uncomment the test function: `claims the airdrop to all eligible addresses` and run the command `npx hardhat test --network polygon` again.